 One study found that drinking tart cherry juice for one week leading up to a strenuous running event (like a marathon) could help minimize post-run muscle pains and strains.
-Another study found cherry supplements (1 pill had the anti-inflammatory content of about 100 cherries) reduced muscle soreness by 24 percent two days after a strenuous resistance workout.
-And yet another study found post-lift strength loss was reduced 18 percent among those who drank cherry juice before their workouts.
+Another study found cherry supplements (1 pill had the anti-inflammatory content of about 100 cherries) reduced muscle soreness by 24% two days after a strenuous resistance workout.
+And yet another study found post-lift strength loss was reduced 18% among those who drank cherry juice before their workouts.

 While many advocate two days between workouts involving the same muscle group, there’s no one-size-fits-all solution for recovery time.
 So the best assurance that you are giving your muscles the rest they need in between workouts is to alternate the muscle groups that you focus on each day.

 Using Epsom salts in a bath soak isn’t just Grandma’s trick, it’s backed by science to help muscle restoration by supplying your body with the muscle-relaxing mineral Magnesium.
 Magnesium is a primary component of Epsom salt.
-It is a mineral that the body needs and, unlike other minerals, is absorbed through the skin as you soak in the bath.
+It's a mineral that the body needs, and, unlike other minerals, is absorbed through the skin as you soak in the bath.

 In other words, don't overdo it when you up your intensity.
 If you normally run five miles at a given pace, then don’t go much above six miles on the next run.
-For lifting weights, if you normally complete four sets of arm-intensive exercises, don’t go above five sets the next time.
-If you exceed the 10-20 percent increase threshold, the chances of experiencing severe muscle soreness soars.
+For lifting weights, if you normally complete four sets of arms-intensive exercises, don’t go above five sets the next time.
+If you exceed the 10-20% increase threshold, the chances of experiencing severe muscle soreness soars.

 NormaTec sleeves are recovery leggings that use "dynamic compression" with a peristaltic pulse that squeezes and travels up the leg from the bottom to the top to increase blood flow.
 Ironman record holders, the Boston Celtics, and Ryan Hall all swear by the high-tech system to speed up recovery.

 Everyone knows that potassium is a go-to nutrient to keep muscle cramps and soreness at bay, but you don’t have to eat bananas by the bunch to get your potassium.
-Two kiwis supply over 540 milligrams of potassium (16 percent of the daily value) for 100 calories.
-One extra-large banana also delivers 16 percent of the daily value for potassium, but it also contains 25 percent more calories than a serving of kiwi.
+Two kiwis supply more than 540mg of potassium (16% of the daily value) for 100 calories.
+One extra-large banana also delivers 16% of the daily value for potassium, but it also contains 25% more calories than a serving of kiwi.
 Bananas are also higher in sugar and carbs than kiwis.